 I mean, just look at it.
 Don't you want to dive on in?
 Grab yourself a fork.

-How to Make Mexican Rice with Chorizo and Black Beans
+How to Make Mexican Rice with Chorizo and Black Beans - the Recipe Method

-Next, brown the rice in the pan for a bit, then add the tomatoes, chicken broth and black beans along with all of your spices, corn and hot sauce, if desired.
+Next, brown the white rice in the pan for a bit, then add the tomatoes, chicken broth and black beans along with all of your spices, corn and hot sauce, if desired.
 I say YES to the hot sauce.
-I like it spicy, don’t you know.
+I like it spicy, don't you know.

-Let the whole thing simmer until the rice absorbs all of the liquid.
+Bring to a boil, then let the whole thing simmer until the rice absorbs all of the liquid.
 If the rice is too crunchy for your tastes, add in a bit more broth and let it soak in to your preference.

 Once it's ready, sprinkle the dish with fresh chopped cilantro and crumbly white cheese.